owulveryck/blog/content/post/graphql-appolo-react.md

 }
 {{< /highlight >}}

-Then we change the render function to use the ProductList instead of the defaut view:
+Then we change the render function to use the ProductList instead of the default view:

 {{< highlight js >}}
 ...